Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2002-01-02-HTML5-collisions.md

 }
 ```

-Now, wait a minute.. you might have thought that objects were going away.. but what if I told you that you could create an object out of each of your squares (assuming you have at least two).
-Then, you can send your objects into this function and it will check to see if you have collided or not.
+Now, wait a minute.
+You might have thought that objects were going away.
+But what if I told you that you could create an object out of each of your squares (assuming you have at least two).
+Then, you can send your objects into this function, and it will check to see if you have collided or not.

 ## Try it out!

 Do you remember how to create a class?
-Can you create a class called Square with the properties x, y, height, width, and color.
+Can you create a class called Square with the properties x, y, height, width, and color?
 Then, create your constructor and getters and setters.

 <div id="jotted-demo-1" class="jotted-theme-stacked"></div>